 Ingredient Notes:

 - Gluten Free Matzo Meal - Many ask if matzo meal is gluten free.
 Unfortunately, matzo meal is not gluten free unless you buy specially made gluten free matzo meal.
-There are a couple of brands of gluten free matzo meal you can use.
+There are a couple of brands of gluten free matzo meals you can use.
 I have used both Yehuda and Manischewitz brands in this recipe.

 - Cassava Flour - You can also use arrowroot or tapioca starch.

-- Apples - I love to use more tart apples in this recipe like Granny Smith and Pink Lady.
+- Apples - I love to use more tart apples in this recipe, like Granny Smith and Pink Lady.
 Any variety will taste delicious.

-- Coconut Oil - You can use another light oil if you choose, I do not recommend strong-flavored oils.
+- Coconut Oil - You can use another light oil if you choose; I do not recommend strong-flavored oils.

 - Milk - Feel free to use non-dairy milk like almond milk to keep this recipe dairy-free.